Elisabeth Berenberg

-Elisabeth Berenberg (2 December 1749 – 16 January 1822) was a Hamburg heiress, merchant banker and a member of the Berenberg family.
+Elisabeth Berenberg (2 December 1749 – 16 January 1822) was a German heiress from Hamburg, merchant banker and a member of the Berenberg family.
 She was the last male line member of the Flemish-origined Hanseatic Berenberg banking family in Hamburg, and ancestral mother of the von Berenberg-Gossler family, the current owners of Berenberg Bank.
 She is also noted as the only woman ever to serve as a partner and take an active leadership role (1790–1800) at Berenberg Bank since the company was established in 1590 by her family.

 Biography

 She belonged to the Berenberg family, a Flemish-origined family from Antwerp in today's Belgium, who came as religious refugees to Hamburg in 1585, where they founded Berenberg Bank and became, together with the closely related Amsinck family, one of the two most prominent families of the city-state's ruling class of Hanseaten.
 She was the daughter of owner of Berenberg Bank Johann Berenberg (1718–1772) and Anna Maria Lastrop (1723–1761), and was named for her grandmother Anna Elisabeth Amsinck (1690–1748).
-Her grandfather Rudolf Berenberg was elected a Senator in 1735 and her great-grandfather Cornelius Berenberg had become an hereditary grand burgher in 1684 and developed the Berenberg merchant house into a highly successful merchant bank.
+Her grandfather Rudolf Berenberg (1680–1746) was elected a Senator in 1735 and her great-grandfather Cornelius Berenberg (1634–1711) had become an hereditary grand burgher in 1684 and developed the Berenberg merchant house into a highly successful merchant bank.
 She was also descended from numerous other prominent merchant and banking families, such as the Welser family.

 Her only brother Rudolf Berenberg (1748–1768) was possibly mentally ill and died at 20 in Suriname, where his father had sent him to manage the family's business interests, and her uncle, Senator Paul Berenberg (1716–1768), died without heirs in the same year.
 Elisabeth Berenberg thus remained as the only heiress of Berenberg Bank.
-In 1768, she married Johann Hinrich Gossler, who had joined Berenberg Bank as an apprentice, and her father made Gossler a partner in 1769.
+In 1768, she married Johann Hinrich Gossler (1738–1790), who had joined Berenberg Bank as an apprentice, and her father made Gossler a partner in 1769.
 After Johann Berenberg's death, Gossler became the sole owner and head of the company.
 The historian (and descendant) Percy Ernst Schramm describes their marriage as a marriage of convenience; she was not considered beautiful, but was intelligent, cultivated, kind, spoke many languages (including Latin) and became an exemplary wife and mother.
 She survived her husband by 32 years and after his death in 1790 managed the firm together with her son-in-law until 31 December 1800, from which point the company was run by her son-in-law and her son alone.
 She however retained a large account with the Berenberg company of several hundred thousand Mark Banco until her death.
 The company's name was changed to Joh.
 Berenberg, Gossler & Co. in 1791.